jamiebrn/planeturem/docs/networking.md

     }
 ```

 You may have noticed the `IPacketData` type - I created this next.
-This is an abstract class which acts as an interface into derived PacketData types, which each specify different types of packets, e.g. `PacketDataCharacterInfo` or `PacketDataChunks`.
+This is an abstract class which acts as an interface into derived PacketData types, which each specify different types of packets, e.g. `PacketDataCharacterInfo` or `PacketDataChunkDatas`.

 The `IPacketData` struct is defined as follows:
 ```cpp